 If the project’s access involves a city or county owned and maintained road, the applicant shall work with the applicable Public Works Department to ensure that the mitigation follows the agency’s road standards for that section of road.
 The applicant may propose other measures of equal effectiveness as replacements by contacting the APCD’s Planning Division.

-For projects that require a more refined analysis, the next level of specificity in defining construction emissions involves the use of the most recent version of the California Emissions Estimator Model (CalEEMod).
+The most recent version of the California Emissions Estimator Model (CalEEMod) should be used to calculate construction emissions.
 This model contains emission factors for a variety of construction equipment.
 It will automatically generate default values for various parameters.
 When modeling project emissions, the user must specify that the project is located in SLO County so that the appropriate default values are used for the modeling.
-If more detailed information about the construction phase of the project is known, the default values should be modified to reflect the anticipated emissions more accurately.
+If more detailed information about the construction phase of the project is known, the default values should be modified to more accurately reflect the anticipated emissions from the project.
 CalEEMod reports submitted as part of a CEQA evaluation need to include the following:

 CalEEMod will not automatically calculate import or export off-site hauling trips and associated emissions.
 If soil or demolition materials will need to be hauled off-site or materials will be imported, cubic yards of material and the number of truck trips will need to be entered into the model.
 The trip length associated with hauling also needs to be entered into the model along with a detailed explanation of the trip length.
 Specific truck emission factors for the hauling fleet should be included in the simulation if known.
 If the specific fleet is unknown at time of modeling, then a defensible worst case set of hauling fleet emission factors shall be used.
 This hauling component is an important step and is often overlooked resulting in under estimation of emissions.